pingcap/docs-cn/configure-placement-rules.md

 Placement Rules is an experimental feature of the Placement Driver (PD) introduced in v4.0.
 It is a replica rule system that guides PD to generate corresponding schedules for different types of data.
 By combining different scheduling rules, you can finely control the attributes of any continuous data range, such as the number of replicas, the storage location, the host type, whether to participate in Raft election, and whether to act as the Raft leader.

+The Placement Rules feature is enabled by default in v5.0 and later versions of TiDB.
+To disable it, refer to [Disable Placement Rules](#disable-placement-rules).

 ## Rule system

 The configuration of the whole rule system consists of multiple rules.
 Each rule can specify attributes such as the number of replicas, the Raft role, the placement location, and the key range in which this rule takes effect.
 When PD is performing schedule, it first finds the rule corresponding to the Region in the rule system according to the key range of the Region, and then generates the corresponding schedule to make the distribution of the Region replica comply with the rule.